 During the same ceremony, President Sirleaf invested Professor Radelet as Knight Officer of the Most Venerable Order of the Pioneers in recognition of his work as an economic advisor to the President and the Government since 2005.
 In particular, the President noted his support and advice on Liberia’s debt relief initiative, a four-year effort that resulted in creditors writing off more than 97 percent of Liberia’s external debt.
 He contributed to Liberia’s Poverty Reduction Strategy called “Lift Liberia;” advised on budget, trade, and finance issues; helped design a strategy for economic growth; assisted with donor coordination; and supported efforts on civil service reform.
 In addition, he co-founded (with Steve Cashin and Carrie Radelet) the Liberia Scott Fellows Program, and helped launch the President’s Young Professionals Program.

-President Sirleaf also conferred honors on other partners that have supported Liberia’s post-war development, including Mr. Raj Panjabi of Last Miles Health; Ms. Betsy Williams of Emerging Public Leaders, Dr. Johnetta B. Cole, formerly of the Smithsonian Museum; and the International Senior Lawyers Project, among others.
+President Sirleaf also conferred honors on other partners that have supported Liberia’s post-war development, including Mr. Gerald Padmore (who spoke on behalf of the honorees), Mr. Raj Panjabi of Last Mile Health; Ms. Betsy Williams of Emerging Public Leaders; Dr. Johnetta B. Cole, formerly of the Smithsonian Museum; and the International Senior Lawyers Project, among others.